kkrypt0nn/spaceflake/README.md

 ## What is a Snowflake?

 Apart from being a crystal of snow, a snowflake is a form of unique identifier which is being used in distributed computing.
 It has a specific parts and is 64 bits long in binary.
-I simply named my type of snowflake, a **Spaceflake**, as it does not compose of the same parts of a Twitter Snowflake.
+I simply named my type of snowflake, a **Spaceflake**, as it does not compose of the same parts of a Twitter Snowflake and is being used for [Spacehut](https://github.com/spacehutapp) and other projects of myself.

 A Spaceflake is structured like the following